 From the N-340 (the road that borders the coast), take the Castilla Perez street and then the Chanquete Avenue.

-Coming from the Mediterranean motorway, take the Nerja turnoff and continue until the N-340 crossroad, here you turn right until you reach calle de la cruz (street of the cross), you can park your car in the parking lot near the Paseo Nuevo (New Promenade).
+Coming from the Mediterranean motorway, take the Nerja turnoff and continue until the N-340 crossroad, here you turn right until you reach Calle de la Cruz, you can park your car in the parking lot near the Paseo Nuevo (New Promenade).
 There’s an access at the Balcon de Europa (Balcony of Europe) that leads down to the beach on foot.

 This beach is surrounded by cliffs and it’s a real paradise to spend a perfect day on the beach in Nerja.